dcb-events/dcb-events.github.io/docs/faq.md

 ## Is it about less strict consistency?

-The name "Dynamic Consistency Boundary" might suggest that, but no: While DCB allows to define very specific consistency boundaries, those are always enforced immediately.
+No: while DCB allows to define very specific consistency boundaries, those are always enforced immediately.

 ## Does it promote using strong consistency everywhere?